thiagofborn/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 3. Save the updated files.

+>**Change #13:** Make sure to modify the /var/run/docker.sock on the jenkins VM. sudo chmod  44 /var/run/docker.sock

 4. As you did in [Task 4](#task-4-trigger-ci-build), above, select the **Source Control icon** from the left-hand menu, enter a commit comment, select **+** to stage the change, and select the **checkmark** to commit the change, and push to GitHub.
 Enter your credentials if prompted.
 This will trigger the Jenkins CI/CD pipeline.

    ![The updated files are listed under Staged Changes in VS Code, and a commit comment is entered.](media/visual-studio-code-cd-file-updates-commit.png "Visual Studio Code")